Ouida Clinical Scholars Award

 You will also be asked to provide a brief progress report at the midpoint of the project and a final report at its conclusion.

-All questions regarding the Todd Ouida Clinical Scholars Award can be emailed to Dr. Michelle Kees, chair, Ouida Award Selection Committee.
+All questions regarding the Todd Ouida Clinical Scholars Award can be emailed to Dr. Michelle Kees, chair of the Ouida Award Selection Committee.